Deunitato/minimal-mistakes/_posts/2020-05-21-Sentient-Jenkins.md

 ![jenkins_2.PNG]({{site.baseurl}}/img/jenkins_2.PNG)

+> It is found that creating app is not needed, just jump straight into setting up authentication under jenkins

 5. Set up authentication in jenkins
 - From the side panel > Credentials > System
 - Click on Global Credential